HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/hay_sheds.md

 - Use the holes in the roofs of Hay Sheds to find a possible easy kill.

 # Trivia
-- The Hay Shed was designed by Platonthek

 - The Hay Shed is the first building to have a variation that leads to a bunker

 # History